Updated on: October 2, 2025

 Panda’s Rescue Kit is a great tool for recovering Windows PCs locked down by malware, but it’s important to note that this feature only works on older hardware.
 In emergencies where your device becomes inaccessible, it can get your PC running again, and it’s much easier to set up than it is to create a bootable version of Defender.

 Panda’s packages also include web protection, a VPN, and a secure browser, but these extras aren’t as good as what top competitors like Norton provide.
 For example, all Panda plans (except the most expensive one) limit your VPN data usage to 150 MB/day, and you can’t select your own server location.
 In addition, it only provides basic content filters for Windows, so it’s not super helpful if you have kids.
+That said, I like its exploit-mitigation tools, which harden common apps and stop many exploit chains before they run.

 Panda’s premium plans are quite expensive compared to other brands that offer a similar range of features (and cover more devices) for less money.
 But the reasonably priced Panda Dome Essential package is a good option — it includes real-time malware scanning, a Wi-Fi scanner, and even a VPN (with 150 MB per day) for $20.00 / year.